MrDanielHarka/note-app/docs/project/documentation.md

 The Nodemon package was also super useful.
 A node server needs to be stopped every single time a code change has been made and needs to be started again, so that the changes would be reflected on the app.
 Nodemon solves this useless waste of time by automatically restarting the backend every single time the document is saved.
 It can be imagined as an HTML 'live server' or Angular's 'ng serve', but for the Node.js backend.

 When it was done, the backend needed to be hosted somewhere and it turned out to be a way bigger challenge than anticipated.
 Either it was super complicated, expensive or the app would go to 'sleep' after a short period of time, which is not good for obvious resons.
 First it was deployed on Google Firebase, but there were MySQL errors all the time, so the backend was moved to Glitch.
 It was free and straight forward, without any issues, but the app sleeps after only 5 minutes on the free plan to conserve resources.
 Finally the backend was deployed on Heroku which seemed to be a good solution for sleeping only after 30 minutes of inactivity and it is completely free and not so crazy complicated.

-Daniel worked mostly on this part, but got help from Jozsef.

 [Top ↑](#top)